-Ideas Kiwis might consider in choosing an AFL betting provider:
+Ideas Kiwis might consider in choosing an AFL betting provider: |

-Our odds feed above is configured to showcase the highest odds for each possible match outcome across the most frequented betting markets within the premier league for Australian Rules Football, known as the AFL.
+Our odds feed above displays aggregated odds for each possible match outcome across the most frequented betting markets within the premier league for Australian Rules Football, known as the AFL.
 This aggregation of odds explains why you might encounter slightly varying handicap lines in relation to the corresponding betting odds.
 It's common that the sportsbook offering the highest odds for one aspect of a wager may not necessarily offer the highest odds for the opposing side of that same bet.
 Consequently, the point spread or total lines may not align perfectly, as the odds and handicaps originate from diverse sportsbooks.
+These figures are aggregated from international providers, so they are for your reference only.
+If you actually want to wager on these events in New Zealand, your legal options are TAB NZ and Betcha.
+SNBET also provides AFL Grand Final odds for your reference, which is the main Aussie Rules futures betting market, where one may place a bet on the team to win the AFL outright, and lift the trophy come season's end.

 Australian Rules Football (AFL) provides a thrilling platform for sports betting enthusiasts, with a variety of betting markets to explore.
 Understanding these markets is essential for making informed wagers.
 In AFL betting, three primary markets are prevalent: Moneyline, Point Spread (also known as Handicap), and Total (also known as Over/Under).
 Let's delve into each of these markets and how they operate within the context of AFL.
 This explanation will employ the Decimal odds format, which is favored in New Zealand.